 Unlike volunteers, volunteers make a formal commitment: they sign a contract to carry out a mission in the service of others, as part of one of the schemes specifically set up for voluntary work.

-Aimed at everyone, the purpose of the Volontariat de Solidarité Internationale (VSI) is “to carry out a full-time mission of general interest”.
-Lasting from 12 to 24 months, it requires teachers to apply for an unpaid leave of absence.
+Aimed at everyone, the purpose of the Volontariat de Solidarité Internationale (VSI) is “the full-time accomplishment of a mission of general interest”.
+Lasting from 12 to 24 months, it requires teachers to request unpaid leave.

 Volunteers sign a contract with an approved association, which undertakes to prepare them for their departure and return, and to support them during their assignment.
-It also guarantees full health and social protection, as well as a monthly allowance of at least 100 euros.
-This does not include board and lodging, or travel expenses to and from the mission site.
+The association also guarantees full health and social protection, as well as a monthly allowance of at least 100 euros.
+This does not include board and lodging, or travel expenses to and from the assignment site.

 What kind of health insurance do I need to teach abroad?